CRJFisher/career-agent/backlog/tasks/task-30 - Implement-main-orchestrator.md

 ## Implementation Plan

-1. Create main.py with if __name__ == '__main__' block\n2.
-Import all flows and utilities\n3.
-Initialize shared store dictionary with all keys\n4.
-Load career database using parser utility\n5.
-Load job specification text\n6.
-Instantiate all flows in sequence\n7.
-Execute flows passing shared store\n8.
-Export final materials to files
+1. Create main.py with if __name__ == '__main__' block
+2. Import all flows and utilities
+3. Initialize shared store dictionary with all keys
+4. Load career database using parser utility
+5. Load job specification text
+6. Instantiate all flows in sequence
+7. Execute flows passing shared store
+8. Export final materials to files